Skip to main content

 service.publishers.mqtt

 service.publishers.mqtt configures MQTT publishers for broadcasting Core events.
+See the Publishers feature page for an overview.
 It's a sub-section that can be defined multiple times, and must have this header: [[service.publishers.mqtt]]

 Pay attention to the double pairs of square brackets.
 Each defined MQTT publisher section must have its own header.